 Location won’t matter

-If there’s one thing we’ve learnt this year, it’s that we can connect with people no matter where they are in the world.Tweet
+If there’s one thing we’ve learnt in 2020, it’s that we can connect with people no matter where they are in the world.Tweet

 Location really will matter